zakcali/WosAdvSearch/README.md

 and parsed with papaparse.min.js library, source: https://www.papaparse.com

-then a menu is created with html <select .... </select>
+then a menu is created with html select tag
 <select id="selectDepartment" onchange="copyQueryText(this.options[this.selectedIndex].value)">
 	<option value="">Select a department or section</option>
 	<!-- rest is created by window.onload = async function()-->